garrardkitchen/resume/content/blog/what-is-good-engineering.md

 I was asked recently, "What is good Engineering?"
 It's a great questions.
 One that instantly conjures up a plethora of visuals and emotions as after all, your answer has to come from your experience, which by definition, will be subjective.

 I'd like to share with you how I see 'good engineering'.
 My current role is a Principal Engineer which will help me frame some of my answers.
-Prior to this I can a CTO so it's fair to say, I've seen what both good and bad looks like and in I've had the opportunity to make bad, good.
+Prior to this I can a CTO so it's fair to say, I've seen what both good and bad looks like and in many cases I've had the opportunity to make bad, good.

 This is how I categorise good Engineering.
 Each category links through to a summary explanation and in each summary, there is a link to a fuller explanation which is captured in another blog post.
 So, if you just want the _skinny_, stay on this page: